 Set up recurring scanning

-This topic describes how to set up recurring scans using Supply Chain Security Tools (SCST) - Scan 2.0.
+This topic describes how to set up recurring scans by using Supply Chain Security Tools (SCST) - Scan 2.0.

 Overview